... original content ...

 Push everything to the Git repository.

 Connect to the Raspberry Pi via SSH, navigate to the mount point of the external storage, e.g. /mnt/storage and clone your Git repository.
+Copy the secrets to the paths that are configured in the .env.prod file.
+Start the stack by running ./prod.compose.yml up -d and see if the services are accessible via https://pdf.YOUR_PROD_DOMAIN.dpdns.org.

 Last updated on